sider/sider-docs/docs/tools/others/goodcheck.md

 | ------------------------- | --------------- | ---------------------------------- |
 | 1.0.0+ (default to 2.5.0) | Others (Regexp) | https://sider.github.io/goodcheck/ |

+**Goodcheck** is a regex-based customizable linter, which has no rules by default.
+Users can add and manage project-specific rules to their YAML files.

 ## Getting Started

 To start using Goodcheck, put config file `goodcheck.yml` in your repository.